sorokinpf/sqli_blinder/README.md

 If you want to use sqlib.py - replace `request_func` with your own.

+### Async version of request_func

+Limitation of standart version is that it works sequentially.
+Multithreading is applied only for string chars search.
+When string is found, it use single thread to determine length of next string and etc.

+Async allows make more task simultaniously, so it is supposed to be faster.

+But it require you to make async `request_func`.
+You could use one of python HTTP async clients such as `aiohttp` or [make requests async](https://stackoverflow.com/questions/22190403/how-could-i-use-requests-in-asyncio).

+You can find example of async `request_func` in sqlib_async.py.

 ### Run sqlib.py

+sqlib_async.py use same syntax.

 ```
 usage: sqlib.py [-h] [-t TABLE] [-c COLUMN] [-w WHERE] [-i INDEX]